Baconz2/termbot/readme.md

 ```shell
 sudo apt-get install imagemagick ffmpeg mongodb ttf-mscorefonts-installer
 ```
+# notice: i'm not too sure what's exactly required for *only* the terminal command, but experiment around and let me know
 After that, you should install the rest of the dependencies using npm:

 ```shell